 Google uses all the search data of every account to create a user profile.
-A user profile contains your age, gender, country of origin and residence, as well as all of your interests, languages, search history and more.
+A user profile contains your age, gender, country of origin, and residence, as well as all of your interests, languages, search history, and much more.

 You can read more about all of your data that Google is tracking.